Fiehn/wiki-classification-mlops/README.md

 # Classification of Wikipedia pages

 This repository was carried out by group 3 in [the MLOps course at DTU](https://skaftenicki.github.io/dtu_mlops/).
-Group 3 consists of: Clara Regine Hoeg Kold, Rasmus Lyhne Fiehn, Emma Christine Berggrein Andersen, Frederik Baj Henriksen, and Ollie Elmgreen.
+Group 3 consists of: Clara Regine Hoeg Kold, Rasmus Lyhne Fiehn, Emma Christine Berggrein Andersen, Frederik Baj Henriksen, and Oliver Elmgreen.

 ## Overall goal of the project